Equal Opportunities Policy and Code of Practice for Staff

 1. General Statement

-- The University of Sheffield is an Equal Opportunity Employer.
+i.
+The University of Sheffield is an Equal Opportunity Employer.
 The following statement, relating to staff, has been approved by the University Council:

 The University of Sheffield, in accordance with the general intention of its Charter, confirms its commitment to a comprehensive policy of Equal Opportunities in employment in which individuals are selected and treated on the basis of their relevant merits and abilities and are given Equal Opportunities within the University.
 The aim of this policy is to ensure that no job applicant or employee should receive less favourable treatment on any grounds not relevant to good employment practice.
 The University is committed to a programme of action to make this policy fully effective.

-- Our Public Sector Equality Duties
+ii.
+Our Public Sector Equality Duties

 The University remains fully committed to eliminating all forms of unfair discrimination and to promoting equality of opportunity and good relations between people of different groups in all of its functions and activities.
 Arrangements for achieving this are set out within the University’s Equality and Diversity strategy and action plans – Excellence Through Inclusion – and progress is reported on regularly to the University Council via the Equality Diversity & Inclusion Committee (ED&IC) and will be linked to published equal opportunities action and implementation plans as necessary.
-Until the Public Sector Single Equality Duty comes into force in April 2011, the University will continue to refer to general and specific duties under the Race Relations Amendment Act (2000), the Disability Discrimination Act (2005) and the Equality Act (2006).

 2. Code of Practice

-- The purpose of this code of practice is to outline practices by which the University statement of policy may be given full effect, and to ensure that the University fulfils its obligations under the Equality Act 2010 and, until the public sector single equality duty comes into force, our duties under other relevant legislation.
+i.
+The purpose of this code of practice is to outline practices by which the University statement of policy may be given full effect, and to ensure that the University fulfils its obligations under the Equality Act 2010 and, until the public sector single equality duty comes into force, our duties under other relevant legislation.
 Within the terms of the Equality Act 2010 direct discrimination, treating one person less favourably than another because of a protected characteristic they have or are thought to have, as defined by the Act is illegal.
 The Act also prohibits discrimination by association, which is direct discrimination because somebody associates with another person who possesses a protected characteristic, and perceptive discrimination, which is direct discrimination against an individual because others think they possess a particular protected characteristic.
 It applies even if the person does not actually possess that characteristic.
 Indirect discrimination is conduct which may appear fair, but which has a disproportionate impact on people with a protected characteristic.
 It occurs, for example, when a condition is applied to a post which although it applies to everyone, is one with which some persons with disabilities, or a considerably smaller proportion of one particular group covered by equality legislation, may not be able to comply.

-- Under the Equality Act 2010 the employer has a duty to make reasonable adjustments for disabled persons who are placed at a substantial disadvantage, and a failure to do so will amount to discrimination if it cannot be justified.
+ii.
+Under the Equality Act 2010 the employer has a duty to make reasonable adjustments for disabled persons who are placed at a substantial disadvantage, and a failure to do so will amount to discrimination if it cannot be justified.
 An employer cannot justify less favourable treatment if, by making a reasonable adjustment, it would remove the reason for less favourable treatment.

-- The co-operation of all members of the University is essential for the successful promotion of equal opportunities.
+iii.
+The co-operation of all members of the University is essential for the successful promotion of equal opportunities.
 All members of the University staff are responsible for actively promoting equality of opportunity and assisting in the removal of any discriminatory practices that may exist in the University by drawing them to the attention of the Director of Human Resource Management.

-- Communication - Language and Visual
+iv.
+Communication - Language and Visual

 It is the University's policy to make every effort to avoid the use in all its communications of gender-biased language and oppressive, pejorative or offensive terminology and imagery, and to promote inclusive language and imagery.

-- Recruitment and Selection of Staff
+v.
+Recruitment and Selection of Staff

 The University will state its commitment to being an Equal Opportunity Employer on all recruitment material, including job advertisements and About the Job documents sent to prospective applicants.